zoe-kch/CogWorks-Vision-Module-Capstone/README.md

 > This project aims to perform facial recognition from a database of faces.
 It can be used in various implementations
 > such as cameras for security and healthcare monitoring and hotel check ins/school attendance.

-*Note: This project was created as part of BWSI CogWorks Week2 Vision Capstone project* *Presented by Team We Love Bytes 2024*
+*Note: This project was created as part of BWSI CogWorks Week2 Vision Capstone project.*
+*Presented by Team We Love Bytes 2024.*

 ## Features
 These are some important features that our program can accomplish: